 Revisiting Adrian Smith’s First Public Iron Maiden Appearance

-For the group's first few years as recording artists, Iron Maiden's lineup looked like a game of musical chairs, and had already endured significant turnover even before they signed to EMI.
-Each of the New Wave of British Heavy Metal upstarts' initial four albums saw a membership change, and the first of these took place hardly six months after the release of Maiden's self-titled debut, when guitarist Adrian Smith replaced the exiting Dennis Stratton.
+Each of the New Wave of British Heavy Metal upstart's initial four albums saw a membership change, and the first of these took place hardly six months after the release of Iron Maiden's self-titled debut, when guitarist Adrian Smith replaced the exiting Dennis Stratton.

 In retrospect, Smith's admission into the Maiden fold feels like the inevitable result of a long and winding road that for years had him connected, in one way or another, to his future bandmates.
 It began when he and Iron Maiden's other guitarist, Dave Murray, first became friends as teenagers, swapping guitar licks and then forming a band together named Stone Free.
 This led to another group called Evil Ways which, in turn, evolved into Urchin after Murray quit to join Steve Harris' fast-rising group.